 CLP

 The Consortium periodically reviews the classification of its substances in line with the latest scientific data and knowledge.
-For many of the Pb REACH Consortium substances, industry has proposed self-classification that goes beyond the EU harmonised classification as set out in Annex VI to the CLP Regulation.
+For many of the Consortium's substances, industry self-classification goes beyond the EU harmonised classification in the CLP Regulation.

-Following an extensive scientific literature review in 2024, classification conclusions in relation to endocrine disruption criteria are being introduced to the Consortium’s REACH registration dossiers from Q1 2025.
+Following an extensive scientific literature review in 2024, classification conclusions in relation to endocrine disruption criteria have been introduced to the Consortium’s REACH registration dossiers from Q1 2025.

-The Consortium is an active member of the Eurometaux iUVCB Platform and is engaged in a comprehensive review of the substance identity profiles (SIPs), hazard assessment, classification, and reporting in IUCLID of the Consortium’s UVCBs.
+The Consortium is an active member of a multi-metallic iUVCB Platform engaged in a comprehensive review of the substance identity profiles (SIPs), hazard assessment, classification, and reporting of UVCBs in IUCLID.
 The Consortium uses ‘MeClas’, the metals classification tool, to classify its iUVCB substances.
-MeClas uses a tiered approach to classification of complex metal substances; a UVCB’s classification may be further refined by a registrant through the use of legal entity specific information, for example transformation/dissolution test data on their given substance.
+MeClas uses a tiered approach to the classification of complex metal substances considering elemental composition, speciation, and UVCB-specific information such as relevant transformation/dissolution test data on the material.

 Information on the latest classifications is available in the substance grade data sheets on the following pages: lead metal, lead compounds, UVCBs.